Syamim Yahya: Terengganu F.C.

 After one amazing season winning the second-tier league with Felda United, Syamim decided to join Terengganu for the 2019 season.

 Bad Boy attitude

 Syamim was known for his style of play with tough tackler and dirty challenged.
-In 25 February 2017, he was fined RM 500 by the FAM after showing middle finger to somebody during match against Melaka United.
+On 25 February 2017, he was fined RM 500 by the FAM after showing middle finger to somebody during match against Melaka United.
 Shamim later apologize over his action, he said that he just joking with his old-friend whom now play for Malacca and stated it's not about raged or anger.